 I got back to find that the ice had been broken; the group was playing card games and talking about themselves.
 I think everybody was a little surprised to see a female solo traveller from India.
 We were a rare breed then, not that there are tons of us around even now.
 (You can read some more of my posts on solo travel here)

 Over the next two days we covered Skye and Inverness.
-I’ll talk about that part of the Scottish Highlands trip in my next post coming up soon!
-Do come back and read it 🙂
+You can read about that part of my Scottish Highlands trip in this post 🙂